-We have experienced a decrease in the amortized cost of fixed income securities categorized as restructured and potential problem as of December 31, 2005 compared to December 31, 2004, primarily due to dispositions.
+We have experienced a decrease in the amortized cost of fixed income securities categorized as problem and potential problem as of December 31, 2006 compared to December 31, 2005.
+The decrease was primarily due to dispositions and the removal of securities upon improving conditions.

-We evaluated each of these securities through our portfolio monitoring process at December 31, 2005 and recorded write-downs when appropriate.
-We further concluded that any remaining unrealized losses on these securities were temporary in nature and that we have the intent and ability to hold the security until recovery.
+We evaluated each of these securities through our portfolio monitoring process at December 31, 2006 and recorded write-downs when appropriate.
+We further concluded that any remaining unrealized losses on these securities were temporary in nature and that we have the intent and ability to hold the securities until recovery.
 While these balances may increase in the future, particularly if economic conditions are unfavorable, management expects that the total amount of securities in these categories will remain low relative to the total fixed income securities portfolio.